 The Friends of the Heyman Center, under the direction of Gareth Williams, Anthon Professor of Latin Language and Literature, is a treasured group of people who want continued intellectual engagement with Columbia while also ensuring the advancement and vitality of the SOF/Heyman.
-For more than twenty-five years, donations from the Friends events have contributed to a variety of activities, most significantly, the Lionel Trilling Seminar, which is free and open to the public.
+For more than twenty-five years, donations from our Friends have contributed to a variety of activities, most significantly, the Lionel Trilling Seminar, which is free and open to the public.
 Friends have special access to the Carl Hovde Colloquia as well as other events planned exclusively for this cherished group of supporters.

 Early Access and Invitations to Select SOF/Heyman Events